We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 After doing some research, it appears there are two ways that are easiest to clean this type of wheel well.

 - Power washing it – Make sure to be careful when doing this, as power washing anything can damage it.
 However it seems at least some people are finding it extremely successful and less time consuming to just spray it down with a pressure washer and move on!
 This will be the quickest way.
-This one at Walmart is a great option here to help out with that, or this cheaper one would work well as well!
+This one is a great option here to help out with that, or this one would work as well.

 - Scrubbing the wheel wells with a brush – After getting as much of the road grime that you can off of the carpet, use a hard brush to agitate the dirt out of the fibers.
 Then wash and repeat until you are done!
 While this is the more difficult way of doing it, it is less likely to damage anything.
 Something like this brush would probably be perfect.